Facoch/Celia/README.md

 In the first tests, it managed to do a spike jump but has not managed yet to reach the other side of the spikes (it does not dash correctly to cross the spikes after doing the jump).

+To try it, install LÖVE, clone the repository, then run `<path to your love executable> . ctt.p8` from a terminal/command line in the project root directory. you should see immediately the automatic tas process.
+Press n to stop it.

 Coded during Dagstuhl Seminar 24261: Computational Creativity for Game Development.
 Team: Mike Cook, Maren Awiszus, Filippo Carnovalini, M Charity, and Alex Dockhorn